 \section{Abstract}

-A notion of the generalized quantum monoid is introduced.
-It is proved that the quantum coordinate ring of the monoid can be lifted to a quantum hyper-algebra, in which the quantum determinant and the quantum Pfaffian are lifted to the quantum hyperdeterminant and quantum hyper-Pfaffian respectively.
+The notion of generalized quantum monoids is introduced.
+It is proved that the quantum coordinate ring of the monoid can be lifted to a quantum hyper-algebra, in which the quantum determinant and quantum Pfaffian are sent to the quantum hyperdeterminant and quantum hyper-Pfaffian respectively.
 The quantum hyperdeterminant in even dimension is shown to be a $q$-analog of Cayley's first hyperdeterminant.